Best Emulsion for a Kitchen or Bathroom

 By Mike Cupit

 Kitchen and bathroom paint needs to be more durable than a normal vinyl matt so it can stand up to the heat and condensation of its environment.
 I’m not going to talk about specific brands, but I’ll take you through the basics of each appropriate product to help you make your mind up.
-It’s worth mentioning that if you are having problems with mound growth then you may need a more specialist product or look at introducing more ventilation to the room.
-There is plenty more information on the Decorators Forum if you want to know more about any particular brand or product, or you can always find us on Facebook.
+There is plenty more information on the Decorators Forum UK if you want to know more about any particular brand or product, or you can always find us on Facebook.

 I hope this blog will help you decide on the best paint for your kitchen or bathroom.